 Europe 2020 indicators - poverty and social exclusion

 The Europe 2020 strategy is the EU’s agenda for growth and jobs for the current decade.
-It emphasises smart, sustainable and inclusive growth as a way to overcome the structural weakness in Europe’s economy, to improve its competitiveness and productivity, and to underpin a sustainable social market economy.
+It emphasises smart, sustainable and inclusive growth as a way to strengthen the EU economy and prepare its structure for the challenges of the next decade.

 Poverty reduction is a key policy component of the Europe 2020 strategy.
-By setting a poverty target, the EU put social concerns on equal footing with economic objectives.
-However to achieve the Europe 2020 strategy target to reduce the number of people at risk of poverty and social exclusion will depend on the successful implementation of other priorities of the Europe 2020 strategy, such as providing better opportunities for employment and education, must also be implemented successfully.
+By setting a poverty target, the EU has put social concerns on an equal footing with economic objectives.
+However to achieve the Europe 2020 strategy target to reduce the number of people at risk of poverty or social exclusion the strategy's other priorities, such as providing better opportunities for employment and education, must also be implemented successfully.

-Europe 2020 strategy target on the risk of poverty and social exclusion
+Europe 2020 strategy target on the risk of poverty or social exclusion

-- Almost every fourth person in the EU was still at risk of poverty or social exclusion, experiencing at least one of its three forms.
+- Almost every fourth person in the EU is still at risk of poverty or social exclusion, experiencing at least one of its three forms.

-- 35 % of adults with at most lower secondary educational attainment were at risk of poverty or social exclusion in 2014.
-63.8 % of children of parents with pre-primary and lower secondary education were at risk as well.
+- 34.8 % of adults with at most lower secondary educational attainment were at risk of poverty or social exclusion in 2016.

-- In 2014, 40.1 % of adults born in a country outside the EU-28 and 24.8 % of those born in a different EU-28 country than the reporting one were at risk of poverty or social exclusion.
-For native citizens, however, only 22.5 % of the population was at this risk.
+- In 2016, 39.2 % of adults born in a country outside the EU and 24.5 % of those born in a different EU country than the reporting one were at risk of poverty or social exclusion.
+In comparison, for native residents, only 21.6 % of the population was at risk.

-- EU-28 citizens in rural areas were on average more likely to live in poverty or social exclusion than those living in urban areas (27.2 % compared with 24.3 %) in 2014.
+- EU residents in rural areas had on average a slightly higher rate of risk of poverty or social exclusion than those living in urban areas (25.5 % compared with 23.6 %) in 2016.

 - 1 Main statistical findings